Associate Director, Care & Clinical Services

 - Become knowledgeable of state and local resources that could benefit MDA’s community, includes sharing information with MDA’s National Resource Center

 - Development and management of annual family outreach plans for the territory

 - Support Director in oversight and management of community programs

 - Assume the role within the territory of Director of Care & Clinical Services during a vacancy and/or time off/PTO/leave

 - Assist and work closely with the Director with ensuring quality data management throughout the territory

 - Lead Care Center calendar, activities and events calendars, and tracking initiatives within the territory

-- Supporting the Care & Clinical Services Director as needed on projects and initiatives.
+- Supporting the Director of Care & Clinical Services as needed on projects and initiatives

-- A Bachelor degree in a social services or health-related field or significant related experience is required.
+- A Bachelor degree in a social services or health-related field and significant related experience is required.
 Advanced degree in a related field is desired.